mungewell/mpd-utils/README.md

 'mpd218.py' is a command line application which can decode/encode the configuration files.
 It may be possible to adjust/tailor the script for other Akai devices.

+## General Workflow

+- Copy an example config file to a file that you will modify for your own use.
+- Use the scripts to edit your config file.
+- Send your config file to the device with `amidi` or any SysEx emiter you have.

+## Usage

 Requires 'construct' (v2.9):
 https://github.com/construct/construct